activisthandbook/activisthandbook/articles/tools/chat-apps.md

     The network is decentralized and enables secure and interoperable messaging across different platforms.
 The protocol is designed to make messaging apps interoperable, which means that users can communicate with each other regardless of the app they use and anyone can build their own messaging app.
     Based on open protocols, the ecosystem already includes 21 software [clients](https://matrix.org/ecosystem/clients/?utm_source=activisthandbook.org), 5 [software servers](https://matrix.org/ecosystem/servers/?utm_source=activisthandbook.org), 26 software [bridges](https://matrix.org/ecosystem/bridges/?utm_source=activisthandbook.org) to other communication platforms, and hundreds of [severs to connect](https://servers.joinmatrix.org/?utm_source=activisthandbook.org) or install your own server.
     Matrix system is being used by Mozilla, Automatic Wordpress, French Public Sector, German Army etc.
-    Element one of the secure messaging and collaboration apps that operates on the open Matrix network and was build by Matrix network developers.
+    [**Element**](https://element.io/?utm_source=activisthandbook.org) is one of the secure messaging and collaboration apps that operates on the open Matrix network and was build by Matrix network developers.
 It supports end-to-end encryption and offers both private and public groups, voice over IP, videotelephony and conference.
-    [**Element**](https://element.io/?utm_source=activisthandbook.org) is decentralized, allowing for digital sovereign self-hosting or through a hosting service.
+    Element is decentralized, allowing for digital sovereign self-hosting or through a hosting service.
 This puts users in control of their data, ensuring privacy and security.
 Element is available on various platforms including Android, iOS, Web Browser, macOS, Windows, and Linux.

+-   [**Session**](https://getsession.org/?utm_source=activisthandbook.org): No phone number or email address is required to signup.
+Similar functionality like Element, but still in an earlier stage of development.
+Decentralized servers routed through [Lokinet](https://lokinet.org/?utm_source=activisthandbook.org).

 ## Solutions for large groups